 - Pitfalls to avoid in mutual fund performance: - 1.
 Past performance is not an indicator of the future - 2.
 Historical performance should be discounted if the fund has changed managers - Average mutual fund returns are upwardly skewed by "survivorship bias" - the bad funds go out of business, leaving only the top performing ones - 4.
 Evaluation should take into account both the type of fund and its objectives - 5.
-There is no single appropriate time horizon for rating risks and returns but the longer (5 10 years), the better - 6.
 Selective reporting of performance periods

-EXCHANGE-TRADED FUNDS
+19. EXCHANGE-TRADED FUNDS